Best Nurse Practitioner Programs: What to Look for in Top NP Schools

 Become a Nurse Practitioner with GMercyU

-A top nurse practitioner school is right at your doorstep: Gwynedd Mercy University.
-For more than 60 years, the Frances M. Maguire School of Nursing and Health Professions has produced superior nurses who make a difference to the profession.
+For more than 60 years, the Frances M. Maguire College of Nursing and Health Professions has produced superior nurses who make a difference to the profession.

-Our CCNE-accredited MSN programs offer quality training for the next phase of your nursing career.
-In our nurse practitioner programs, you’ll study with accomplished nursing faculty in small classes.
-You’ll develop advanced clinical skills in our state-of-the-art clinical facilities and pursue clinical experience with our wide regional network of health-care partners.
-You’ll emerge from your nurse practitioner degree ready to provide advanced care, lead in the profession, and act as an advocate for better care for all.
+Our CCNE-accredited programs offer quality training for the next phase of your nursing career.
+In our programs, you’ll study with accomplished nursing faculty in small classes.
+You’ll develop advanced clinical skills in our state-of-the-art clinical facilities and pursue clinical experience with our wide regional network of healthcare partners.
+Contact us today to learn more!

 Source; Source; Source